 The Fair Housing Act covers most housing.
-However, exemptions are allowed in the following situations:
+However, limited exemptions are allowed in the following situations:

-- Rental of an owner-occupied building or rental of one room in a private home - The sale or rental of an owner-occupied home is exempt if the sale or rental takes place without a real estate agent or advertising. - A religious organization may exercise a preference to rent to one of its members. - It is allowable to refuse to rent on the basis of sex if the property is a single sex dormitory. - A landlord may refuse to rent on the basis of familial status if the property is intended for elderly occupants.
+- Rental of some owner-occupied buildings or rental of one room in a private home. - The sale or rental of an owner-occupied home is exempt if the sale or rental takes place without a real estate agent or advertising. - A religious organization may exercise a preference to rent to one of its members. - It is allowable to refuse to rent on the basis of sex if the property is a single sex dormitory. - A landlord may refuse to rent on the basis of familial status if the property is specifically designated as housing for seniors.